Housing discrimination in the United States: Enforcement

 The Fair Housing Act gave the Department of Housing and Urban Development the power of enforcement, but the enforcement mechanisms were weak.
 The Fair Housing Act has been strengthened since its adoption in 1968, but enforcement continues to be a concern among housing advocates.
 According to a 2010 evaluation of Analysis of Impediments (AI) reports done by the Government Accountability Office, enforcement is particularly inconsistent across local jurisdictions.
 There have been calls for HUD to use disparate impact as a measure of housing discrimination.
 HUD's disparate impact rule was strengthened in 2013 and upheld in a court case in 2015.
 However, in 2020, HUD issued its final disparate impact rule, which shifted the burden of proof of discrimination to the victims of housing discrimination.

+Since the Fair Housing Act was enacted in 1968, the nation has made notable strides in addressing some of the most blatant forms of housing discrimination.
+Nevertheless, various forms of housing discrimination continue to exist today.
+The Fair Housing Act offers several pathways for individuals who believe they have experienced unlawful housing discrimination to seek recourse.
+These include filing a private lawsuit in state or federal court or submitting an administrative complaint to the Department of Housing and Urban Development (HUD) or a relevant state or local agency.
+Additionally, a wide network of fair housing organizations at the state and local levels, along with HUD and the Department of Justice (DOJ), can also initiate fair housing complaints.
+The statute of limitations for filing a complaint under the Fair Housing Act differs based on whether the complaint is submitted to a court, HUD, or a state or local agency.
+If an individual files an administrative complaint with HUD, the time limit for pursuing a civil action is paused while the administrative process is ongoing.